Histogram lies about distribution shape and Pearson's coefficient of variation lies about variability: Discussion

 \section{Discussion}

-Figure \ref{fig:histograms} illustrates some histogram problems.
-How can one be sure of a distribution when a histogram may show symmetrical or asymmetrical appearances or even flip only by changing bin sizes or the starting number to define the interval of classes?
-If one is not convinced by this caricatural example because it is a particular case with a small sample of values, figure \ref{fig:histograms2} shows similar behavior with 800 measurements.
+Figure~\ref{fig:histograms} illustrates some histogram problems.
+How can one be sure of a distribution when a histogram may show symmetrical or asymmetrical appearances or even flip the bars' order, only by changing bin sizes or the starting number to define the interval of classes?
+If one is not convinced by this caricatural example because it is a particular case with a small sample of values, figure~\ref{fig:histograms2} shows similar behavior with 800 measurements.
 In essence, a histogram is not trustworthy for it is too sensitive to small modifications of its parameters.
 Moreover, histograms cannot be assumed as estimators of the probability density function.
-Histograms, however, remain popular among researchers, being wrongly recommended as means to assess normality and to exclude outliers that may be disturbing the analysis~\cite{Shreffler2021} or as one of the best approaches to exploratory data analysis~\cite{Nuzzo2019}.
-Serious problems of histograms do not seem to be a common knowledge despite criticisms dating from 20 years ago~\cite{Farnsworth2000, Behrens2003}.
-They cannot be applied to assess normality, but many didactical books in basic statistics persist in show histograms without any criticism~\cite{Farnsworth2000}.
-The final conclusion of this last author emphasizes that ``the examples of this article (and indeed the experiences of many of us with other data sets, real or simulated) show that any histogram should be viewed with caution.''.
+Histograms, however, remain popular among researchers, being mistakenly recommended as means to assess normality and to exclude outliers that may be disturbing the analysis~\cite{Shreffler2021} or as one of the best approaches to exploratory data analysis~\cite{Nuzzo2019}.
+Serious problems of histograms are often not recognized or addressed despite criticisms dating from 20 years ago~\cite{Farnsworth2000, Behrens2003}.
+They cannot be applied to assess normality, but many didactical books in basic statistics persist in showing histograms without any criticism~\cite{Farnsworth2000}.
+The final conclusion of this last author emphasizes that ``the examples of this article (and indeed the experiences of many of us with other data sets, real or simulated) show that any histogram should be viewed with caution.''